Fresh Water and Sanitation

 The global cost for sanitation related illness and productivity loss is about $260US billion annually (world bank).
 Any investment in sanitation produces a 5 to 1 payback.

-Simple..
-Provide organizations and populations with an inexpensive toilet that can also be used as simple transportation for water and other essentials.
+This simple design provides inexpensive toilet that can be used as simple transportation for water and other essentials.

 The "Portatoilet" separates waste from human and insect contact which mitigates the spread of disease.